ronakdm/drlearn/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-`drlearn`
+DRLearn
 ==============

-This library is built to perform distributionally robust optimization (DRO) within existing scikit-learn workflows (using `sklearn.linear_model`, say) with minimal changes to your code.
+`drlearn`is a library for incorporating distributionally robust optimization seamlessly into estimators that use the `scikit-learn` interface.
-The focus is on spectral risk measure-based learning which is described in detail in `this AISTATS 2023 paper <https://proceedings.mlr.press/v206/mehta23b.html>`_ and `this ICLR 2024 paper <https://arxiv.org/abs/2310.13863>`_ (Spotlight Presentation).
+The focus is on spectral risk measure-based learning which is described in detail in this `this AISTATS 2023 paper <https://proceedings.mlr.press/v206/mehta23b.html>`_ and this `this ICLR 2024 paper <https://arxiv.org/abs/2310.13863>`_ (Spotlight Presentation).
 Distributionally robust objectives apply a sample reweighting to the observed training data within each mini-batch in order to robustify models against distribution shifts that occur at test time.
-The main features are:

-* Implementations of the superquantile/conditional value-at-risk (CVaR), extremile, and exponential spectral risk measures.
-* Implementations of the pool adjacent violators (PAV) algorithm for computing regularized spectral risk measures with Kullback-Leibler and Chi-Squared divergences.

-One can use default parameters and simply apply `Ridge` and `LogisticRegression` modules as you are used to, or have fine-grained control over optimization aspects.

-The following is a guide to the main features of the package.
+This package parallels a similar one, called `Deshift <https://ronakdm.github.io/deshift/>`_, which is built for machine learning workflows based on `torch` (as opposed to `scikit-learn`).

 .. toctree::
   :maxdepth: 2